Dunlop Rubber

 Despite having recognised by the mid-1960s the potential drop in demand as the more durable radial tyres swept the market, Dunlop Rubber failed to adapt to evolving market conditions in the 1970s.
+In 1971, Dunlop merged with the Italian tyre manufacturer Pirelli, forming the third-largest tyre company in the world,. but this arrangement underperformed and was ultimately dissolved in 1981.
+In September 1983, its European tyre business was sold to its former subsidiary, Sumitomo Rubber Industries Ltd of Japan.
 After taking on excessive debt, Dunlop was acquired in 1985 by the industrial conglomerate BTR.
-Since then, ownership of the various Dunlop trademarks has become fragmented.
+Since then, ownership of the various Dunlop assets and trademarks has become fragmented, although Sumitomo Rubber Industries primarily owns the Dunlop trademark today.